PowerShell/PSResourceGet/help/Update-ModuleManifest.md

 Specifies modules that must be in the global session state.
 If the required modules aren't in the global session state, PowerShell imports them.
 If the required modules aren't available, the `Import-Module` command fails.

+The value can be an array containing module names or module specifications.
+A module specification is a hashtable that has the following keys.

+- **ModuleName** - Required Specifies the module name.
+- **GUID** - Optional Specifies the GUID of the module.
+- One of these three version key is Required.
+These keys can't be used together.
+  - **ModuleVersion** - Specifies a minimum acceptable version of the module.
+  - **RequiredVersion** - Specifies an exact, required version of the module.
+  - **MaximumVersion** - Specifies the maximum acceptable version of the module.

 ```yaml
 Type: System.Object[]